How the coronavirus has hit global sport

 — In Italy, the hardest-hit European country with 1,016 deaths from COVID-19, all sporting events including Serie A have been suspended until April 3.

-— On Wednesday Juventus defender Daniele Rugani became the first Serie A footballer to test positive for the virus, with Sampdoria forward Manolo Gabbiadini announcing that he had contracted the virus on Thursday.
+— On Wednesday Juventus defender Daniele Rugani became the first Serie A footballer to test positive with Sampdoria forward Manolo Gabbiadini announcing that he had contracted the virus on Thursday.

 — The second leg of Juve’s Champions League last 16 tie with Lyon was postponed on Wednesday, as was Manchester City v Real Madrid.

-— Barcelona v Napoli and Bayern Munich v Chelsea will be played behind closed doors as it stands.
+— Barcelona v Napoli and Bayern Munich v Chelsea will be played behind closed doors.

 — France’s Ligue 1 and Ligue 2 will have no fans for at least the next two weeks.